 Junior Road Safety Officers (JRSO)

-A small number of KS2 pupils are elected and trained by Hampshire County Council to become Junior Road safety Officers.
+A small number of KS2 pupils are chosen and trained to become Junior Road safety Officers.
 They undertake special duties such as leading assemblies and promoting road safety awareness amongst their peers such as posters and mascot designs.

 This group of children applied to become Cyber Ambassadors who take responsibility for ICT around the school and online safety.
 In addition, school prefects operate the assembly IT system, take photos for publications, help to keep their peers safe online and keep resources organised.